Mason-mjones/ms274_fall2025/Model Project/readme.md

 ---

 ##  Objectives
-- Create a high resolution (6mx20m) regonal model downscaled for just the area of the head of the monterey bay submarine canyon.
+- Create a high resolution (6mx20m) regional model downscaled for just the area of the head of the monterey bay submarine canyon.
 - Evaluate temporal and spatial differences in **current patterns** specifically near bottom vvel current velocites.
 - Compare these current velocties between the two tributaries within the canyon head.